moebiussurfing/ofxSurfingSplashScreen/README.md

 ```

 ## TODO:
-* Fix small flick when transition window sizes on floating mode.
+* Fix a small flick when transitioning window sizes on floating mode.
-* Rescale drawing when image is bigger than the window.
+* Rescale drawing when the image is bigger than the window.
 * Add multithreading to allow drawing during slow setups.
-* Add transparent window using PNGs with alpha.
+* Add a transparent window using PNGs with alpha.

 ## Tested Systems
 * **Windows 10** / **VS 2017** / **OF ~0.11**